 Aug 11, 2015 - TALLHASSEE - Amid controversy over his plans to allow commercial use of state parks by private companies, Florida Department of Enivironmental Protection Secretary Jon Steverson was voted in as the department's chief on Wednesday after facing questions from Gov. Rick Scott and his cabinet.

 Aug 5, 2015 - For the first time in 20 years, Florida wildlife officials are issuing permits to hunt bears.
 The hunt, which starts in October, is part of a plan to manage the growing black bear population.
-But environmentalists say it's a bad idea, and a lawsuit was filed last week to stop the hunt.

 Jul 29, 2015 - Congrats to Weeki Wachee Springs.
 Launch yourself into the country's sexiest natural spots to cool off!
 From the aquamarine waters of Havasu Falls to a crystal-blue oasis in New Mexico, these places are hidden and hard to reach but well worth the adventure.